gasduster99/sppComp/try1/try1_2.md

 and modeling time period.
 This model exploration exercise explores the possible ways to produce groupings of the existing port complexes so as to discover predictively useful partionings of the port complexes.
-Insisting that the port complex groupings be partitions of the availiable port complexes provides a well defined mathematical structure for exploring the space of pooled port complexes.
+Insisting that the port complex groupings be partitions of the available port complexes provides a well defined mathematical structure for exploring the space of pooled port complexes.